 “It has been awesome to be in the lab and to do these procedures to really understand what research is all about,” she said.

 She has also gained basic, scientific laboratory skills and learned how to develop a research question.

 Carlson appreciates the supplemental activities Sanford Research provides SPUR students.
 In addition to labs, she has participated in a GRE prep course and lectures about scientific professionalism.

 Looking to the future

 In the future, Carlson wants to help reaffirm the beauty of women through science.
 Women have a number of hormones that are constantly changing with their cycles, and many do not realize this.
-She hopes to change this way of thinking by finding different ways of approaching women.
+As a result, she hopes to change this way of thinking by finding different ways of approaching women.

 Carlson wants to study reproductive endocrinology because many couples today struggle with infertility.
-These men and women may be given generic treatments that don’t solve their underlying fertility problems.
+Some men and women receive generic treatments that don’t solve their underlying fertility problems.

 “I want to dive into that and heal people holistically.
 Each human is different and I think we need to treat them as such and give them the dignity they deserve.”

 A major lesson Carlson certainly learned through her Sanford Research experience was saying “yes” to the opportunities and challenges presented to her.